Dime’s Compliance to Beneficial Ownership

 Understanding the new regulations.

 In May 2016, the U.S. government passed a regulation regarding the beneficial ownership of legal entity customers.
-Going forward, it will be mandatory for all financial institutions to comply with this regulation by identifying the ultimate beneficial owner(s) and a controlling person of a legal entity customer opening or maintaining a deposit or loan account.
+Going forward, financial institutions must comply with this regulation.
+They’ll do this by identifying the ultimate beneficial owner(s) and controlling person of legal entity customers opening or maintaining accounts.

-In compliance with this regulation, Dime Community Bank will collect beneficial ownership information from legal entity customers.
-This means that any time an account is opened or maintained for a legal entity, we will request information that identifies the ultimate beneficial owner(s) and controlling person of the legal entity.
-The required identifying information includes name, address, date of birth, identification number, and other information that will help identify those individuals.
+Dime Community Bank will collect beneficial ownership information from legal entity customers to comply with this regulation.
+When opening or maintaining an account for a legal entity, we will request information identifying the ultimate beneficial owner(s) and controlling person.
+The required identifying information includes name, address, date of birth, and identification number.
+It also includes other details to help identify those individuals.
 This information will need to be collected whether or not the person identified is a Dime Community Bank customer.
 This information will also be collected for existing legal entity customers who establish accounts.

-While we understand the information requested is personal and sensitive, we need to obtain this information in order to comply with the law.
+We acknowledge the sensitivity of the requested personal information but must obtain it to comply with legal requirements.
 As always, we will treat all information collected with the utmost care.
 All information will be stored securely and handled with the same standard of privacy that we have always maintained.

 What You Need to Know